apiaryio/api-blueprint/README.md

 + Designed for humans
 + Understandable by machines

-API Blueprint is lightweight domain specific language (DSL) for easily designing, building and documenting REST API.
-API Blueprint is a Markdown.
-It is easy to learn and read, perfect for quick prototyping and collaboration but also for comprehensive documentation.
+API Blueprint is lightweight, documentation oriented domain specific language (DSL) for easily designing, building and documenting REST API. **API Blueprint is a Markdown.** It is easy to learn and read, perfect for comprehensive documentation but also for quick prototyping and collaboration.

-## Have it your way
+## Write it, read it, share it

 ### Stay clean & tidy: